Top tips for running a successful Mother’s Day marketing campaign.

 Mother’s Day social media ideas

 As part of your marketing campaign don’t forget social media.
 Whatever social media accounts you use to promote your products, make sure you develop a content plan for the lead up to and during Mothering Sunday celebrations.
 It is important to plan your content to make sure you are promoting your offering and you stick to the strategy.
 Don’t forget to use hashtags, create your own and do some research to see what popular hashtags are being used for Mother’s Day content.

 Whether it’s an experience, a celebration, or a gift, make sure that they are also ‘gram’ worthy too.
 Encourage people to share on social media, using hashtags and tags back to your company’s accounts.
 It’s a great way to continue that promotion and gives you the opportunity of further coverage before, during and after the day.

 Gift guides are a really good way of creating content and help to promote your products.
 By bundling your products into a Mother’s Day bundle and sharing them as a gift guide, offers variety to your customers as well as plenty of ideas for gifting.
 Especially helpful if they are buying for someone who has everything.

 Video content is huge!
 Why not consider using video content to promote your product?
 If you can get your product out to influencers, great.
 If not, why not try it yourself.
 Video content is a popular marketing channel to promote products and services but think carefully about the content you are putting out there, making sure it is natural, on brand and not too salesy.
 Keep it short, sweet, snappy and memorable.

-If you’re looking for more dedicated support, then our pay as you go monthly Social Media Essentials Club is where you need to be.
-You get ideas, support in the form of a monthly zoom call and Facebook group and editable Canva Templates.
-The fee is £49 a month and you can find out more here.
+If you’re looking for more dedicated support, then our monthly Social Media Essentials Club is where you need to be.
+You get ideas, and support in the form of a monthly video and Facebook group and editable Content Templates.
+No FEE it is completely FREE.